marq24/emacberry.com/_docs/9992-privacy.md

 GPSLogger II processes personal data only if they are necessary for the app functions.
 The data will be saved on your **mobile device only**.

-# How credible is this statement when...
+# How credible is this statement?

-> I claim that I take your privacy as priority No1, that then the _Data Safety declaration in GooglePlay_ list that
+> On the one side I claim as developer that I take your privacy as highest priority and that all date will be stored
+> only on your device.
+On the other hand the _Data Safety declaration at GooglePlay_ list, that location information
-> location information (and more) will be processed.
-I totally understand that this will raise concerns, and I would
+> (and more) will be collected and processed.
-> like to explain in detail the reasons for this declaration.
 >
+> I totally understand that this can raise concerns, and I would like to explain in detail the reasons why I have
+> selected, what I have selected at Google's Data Safty declaration form.
+>
-> Just as reference the currently GooglePlay Data safety declaration of GPSLogger II:
+> Just as reference - here is the currently GooglePlay Data safety declaration of GPSLogger II:
 >
 > ![data-safety-as_shown_in_playstore](/assets/img/gpsl/pp-datasafety.png)